Seven reasons to choose Cloud over On-Premise

 True. there are pros and cons to both on-premise and cloud solutions, and they may be some very good reasons why precisely your business benefits from running on premises.
 If that's the case, we'll rest our case (for now), and you can rest assured we're not about to abandon those who choose to run on-prem.

-If you are interested in trying FotoWare SaaS you can do so by signing up for a Free 30-day trial.
+If you are interested in trying FotoWare SaaS you can do so by signing up for a free trial.